vga101/gaiasky/docs/Running-gaia-sky.rst

     $  gradlew desktop:run

-In order to pull the latest changes from the GitHub repository to your local clone:
+In order to pull the latest changes from the GitHub repository:

 .. code-block:: bash